Admissions Frequently Asked Questions (FAQs)

 How long must I serve in the Army?

-You must serve at least five years of active duty and three years in a Reserve Component, a total of eight years, after you graduate.
-The active duty obligation is the nation's return on a West Point graduate's fully funded, four-year college education that is valued in excess of $225,000.
+You must serve a minimum of eight years after you graduate in a combination of Active Duty and Reserve Component Service.
+This mandatory service obligation is the nation's return on a West Point graduate's fully funded, four-year college education that is valued in excess of $225,000.

 Where do I find the West Point catalog?